Yorkshire Terrier: Related breeds and derived breeds

-The Yorkshire Terrier breed descends from larger but similar Scottish breeds, such as the Skye Terrier and the now-extinct Paisley Terrier.
+The Yorkshire Terrier breed descends from larger but similar Scottish breeds, such as the Skye Terrier and the extinct Paisley Terrier.
 In its turn, other breeds have been created from the Yorkshire Terrier, such as the Silky Terrier and the Biewer Terrier.

 The Biewer Terrier, bred from blue, white and gold puppies named Schneeflocke and Schneeflöckchen von Friedheck, owned by Mr. and Mrs. Biewer in Germany, was once considered a variation of the Yorkshire Terrier but has since been recognised as a separate breed by many kennel clubs, including the AKC.